Hemorrhoids

 Internal Hemorrhoids

-Internal hemorrhoids are graded based on the degree of prolapse:
+Internal hemorrhoids are graded based on the degree of prolapse.

 | Grade | Description |